hossein-rezaei624/pytorch-cifar/README.md

-# Trained Models
+## Trained Models

-You can find all trained model in the paper at this [link](https://drive.google.com/drive/folders/1TbkMMTI99zKu3_slwENDynVy0SwDFJtE?usp=sharing)
+You can find all the trained models described in the paper at this [link](https://drive.google.com/drive/folders/1TbkMMTI99zKu3_slwENDynVy0SwDFJtE?usp=sharing)

 ## Prerequisites
 - Python 3.6+